Whenever I get together with extended family, inevitably someone will say “Oh, what do you do at the Post-Dispatch? Write stories?”

 On Monday, one of my favorite comics, “Pearls Before Swine,” began a new storyline in which a second-grade girl interviews cartoonist Stephan Pastis, but is underwhelmed by him.
 On Wednesday she takes his pen and draws her own panel in each of the following day’s strips.
 The joke was that the girl’s art was far better than anything Pastis could do.

-I was immediately struck by these “second-grader” panels.
-I am a huge Calvin and Hobbes fan, and these panels cried out “Bill Watterson to me.”
 I searched online to see if anyone else thought the same thing.
 I found plenty of speculation on blogs, but no definitive answers.
 Pastis himself played coy, teasing readers with tweets throughout the week.

 Late Friday night, though, Pastis confirmed on his blog that the speculation had been correct: Watterson indeed had drawn the panels.
 This was soon followed by a Washington Post exclusive interview with the famously-reclusive Watterson.
 Ron Wade, the night news editor, did a quick rewrite of my initial story to incorporate these developments.

-Cardinals beat writer Derrick Goold told me “Man, you mean we have a cartoons beat?”
-I felt lucky to cover the “beat” for those couple of days, because I have a feeling I’d have to compete with Goold if we really had such a thing.
+I feel lucky to have covered the “beat” for those couple of days … because I suspect I’d have to compete with Goold if the P-D really ever added such a beat.